jvolante/neovim-config/README.md

 * git
 * gcc (prefered), or cl

+you may need to run `winget install Microsoft.PowerShell`

 #Setup Notes
 :LspInstallInfo can be run to select which language servers you want to intstall